bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model.
+It helps us treat HTML documents as  a logical tree like structure
 2. What is an event?

+An event is when either a user or browser interacts in some capacity with our document.
+Such as clicking or scrolling.
 3. What is an event listener?

+A event listener listens for events to take place and then lets you dispatch responses to the event that has taken place.
+For instance you can send an alert or copy text when a user clicks by using a click event listener.
 4. Why would we convert a NodeList into an Array?

+you would want to convert a NodeList into an array to gain array methods such as .reduce or .map
 5. What is a component?

+a component is a reusable piece of code that allows you to build elements that can  share functionality and styling.
+You are expected to be able to answer questions in these areas.
+Your responses contribute to your Sprint Challenge grade.
+//
+//
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions